-On the surface, a baby shower might look like a simple party or get-together, but there are many moving pieces at play leading up to the wonderful celebration.
-Similar to the math of how many people you want to invite to your baby shower.
-You’ll have to complete some little odds and ends before you can enjoy the party!
+On the surface, a baby shower might look like a simple party or get-together, but there are many moving pieces at play leading up to the wonderful celebration — similar to the math of how many people you want to invite to your baby shower.

 Therefore, you should actually start your planning process for the party by perfecting your baby shower invitations and jotting down all the necessary details.